aimms/documentation/dataexchange/api.rst

 .. js:function:: dex::dls::UploadFile

 	Upload a single file to a path within a file system.
 The function will return 1 upon success, or an error on failure.
+The method will wait for the upload to succeed for `dex::dls::WaitRetries` seconds, with a default of 500 seconds.
+In case of a slow internet connection, you can increase this value to make the upload succeed.

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param _file: local file path of the file to upload